 Here are a few tips to keep in mind as you look into renters insurance:

 While this may seem obvious, renters insurance policies often differ by insurance carriers.
 Did you know that you can be reimbursed under some Safeco policies if you become a victim of identity theft?
-Or that your policy rate may be discounted if your rental property has a burglar alarm?
+Or that you may qualify for a policy discount if your rental property has a burglar alarm?
 Your local agent is a great resource for coverage options and potential discounts under Safeco’s policies.

 Once you find a policy that fits your needs, you'll finally be ready to begin living in your new apartment — with a lot more peace of mind.
 Best of luck!